Krishnkant-Swarnkar/Language-Model---Text-Generation/README.md

 GENERATED TEXT> microsoft shares produced N million francs in three two months of these small investors.

 STARTER TEXT> ozone is
-GENERATED TEXT> ozone is for dialysis devices with jobs that are demanding preventing sterling.
+GENERATED TEXT> ozone is still changed from the space.

 STARTER TEXT> microsoft
 GENERATED TEXT> microsoft said taiwan mci communications corp. closed at $ N a share .